ChulJJA/Shooting-Craft/README.txt

 				Sangmin Kim
    /High Concept		Shooting Craft is a top-down shooting game where user can
 				build and upgrade their own ship to defeat flying enemies.
-   /Copyright		All content ?2018 DigiPen (USA) Corporation, all rights reserved.

 */

 - Installation instructions